 Most scholarships or grants will not pay for repeated classes that the student has successfully completed (D grade or higher).
 Students who wish to repeat classes and who have financial aid should check with the SSC Office of Financial Aid for clarification prior to registration.

-Note: These guidelines do not apply to students registering for courses which are designated “May be repeated for credit.”
-(See Course Descriptions).
+*These guidelines do not apply to students registering for courses which are designated “May be repeated for credit.”
+(See Catalog course descriptions).

 Certain courses are offered on a pass/fail basis.
 These courses are added to a student’s credit hour total, but passed hours are not included in the grade point average.
 Failed hours are included in a student’s GPA.
 Students intending to transfer to other colleges or universities are encouraged to contact those schools about their Pass/Fail policy.

 To audit a course (take course for no credit), the student must register in the usual manner, paying all registration fees charged to students earning credit for the same course.
 After registering, the student completes the audit form and receives the signed permission of the instructor and returns the form to the Registration area to be processed.
 A “U” becomes the official grade.
 This process, must be completed during the add/drop period of the specific course.
 A credit registration may not be changed to an audit registration, and an audit registration may not be changed to credit registration after the add/drop period.

 Grade Point Average

 The grade point average (GPA) is obtained by dividing the total number of grade points earned by the total number of hours attempted.

 College credit is counted in semester hours-a one-hour class period per week for one semester represents one credit hour.
 Credit for laboratory courses varies.
 Only course grades earned at the College are entered on the permanent record or used in computing grade point averages.
 Each course description in this Catalog indicates the number of semester hours and the contact hours for each course.
 (See page 72 for definition of contact hours).